 No, they make a claim and their only sources are their own work that doesn’t appear to have been peer reviewed or even vouched for by anyone that doesn’t work for them. –throwawaycert

 This is false.
 You can read about SDC devices in this peer-reviewed paper.
 If you like, here is a lecture.
 You can also read our peer-reviewed paper on AHaH Computing here.
 You could also do a literature search for Knowm memristors.

 A true memristor as envisioned by Chua would be a revolutionary device of extreme utility.
 If knownm has what they say they have, the company would be worth billions.
 But they’ve been around for years and their website looks like every other scammy snake oil site out there. –throwawaycert

 If you ask Leon Chua where you can buy a memristor, he will point you to us–as he does in his recent paper.
 We have exactly what we claim to have.
-We sell it on the webstore and now on Amazon as well.
+We sell it on the webstore.
 We offer a low-cost platform that enables anybody to use the memristors.
 What other company will let anybody test their memristors?
 Seriously, name them.
 We make it possible for educators, students, and hackers around the world to actually gain hands-on experience with memristors, so that the theory can get grounded in reality and not hype.